 Waa-zhi-Nishnaabemang ndaknoomage.
 I teach how to speak in the language of the Nishnaabek (aka Ojibwe), which I have been doing in the Indigenous Studies department at the University of Sudbury since 1989.
 I’m also striving to finish the Nishnaabemwin-English dictionary as part of the Algonquian Linguistic Atlas project.

-PhD Candidate at OISE-University of Toronto.
+Assistant Professor at McGill University in Montreal.
 Angelica speaks Portuguese, English and Spanish.
 Her research interests are classroom research, drama in language learning and plurilingual instruction.

 PhD candidate at York University (Toronto) and Research Assistant for LINCDIRE.